vvvv/vvvv.org/content/blog/2025/Development News/Introducing-Presets/index.md

 Dear patchers!

 Here's to introduce **Presets and Transitions**.
-Using presets you can take snapshots of any combination of [public channels], store them in separate files and recall them again anytime.
+Using presets you can take snapshots of any combination of [Public Channels](../Introducing-PublicChannels/index.md), store them in separate files and recall them again anytime.
 A simple recall will jump to the stored value.
 Using a transition, values will be smoothly converged to.

 **screenshot**